eternalxlks/WebPong/README.md

 Credit to brunozhon for making the original version, this is just updated version with a kick of my own!

 # Controls
-You must full screen the tab, and then you use W and S to move paddle A, and up arrow key and down arrow key for paddle B.
+ You use W and S to move paddle A, and up arrow key and down arrow key for paddle B.

 # Downloadable Version!
 Here's the link to the downloadable version! (it may not work!)